What is Community Supported Agriculture (CSA), and how does it work?

 What types of shares are available?

-At our farm, we offer our customers several options which include: a standard share (feeds 4 vegetable eaters weekly; includes 7 produces), small share (this is ideal for one-two and includes 5 produces), and a Try-It-First share (if you are still not sure about engaging in a CSA program this is for you).
+At our farm, we offer our customers several options which include: a large share (feeds 4 vegetable eaters weekly; includes 9-10 produces), medium share (this is ideal for one-two and includes 7 produces), small share (Includes less variety) and a Try-It-First share (if you are still not sure about engaging in a CSA program this is for you).
 Eggs (one dozen) are also included!

 Our CSA program is divided into three parts: